pjh5672/YOLOv1/README.md

 ## [Description]

 This is a repository for PyTorch implementation of YOLOv1 following the original paper (https://arxiv.org/abs/1506.02640).
 In addition, we provides model weights that trained on the VOC dataset, so you can quickly train YOLOv1 on your own dataset !
 Just download the weight given below and move it into "./weights" directory.
+If you wanna train YOLOv1 on your dataset from the scratch, add "--scratch" in training command.

  - **Performance Table**